-Halloween is full of fun and excitement for us, but it might give your dog a fright!
-That’s why it’s important to take some holiday safety precautions.
+Halloween is full of fun and excitement for people, but it might give your dog a fright!
+That’s why it’s important to take some safety precautions.
 We’ve compiled some “tricks or treats” to make sure your pup has a safe and happy HOWLOWEEN!

 COSTUMES: DRESS EM UP OR NOT?

-If you do choose to dress up your dog, make sure the costume is safe and comfortable.
+If you choose to dress up your dog for the occasion, make sure the costume is safe and comfortable.
 The costume should not constrict movement or impede your dog’s ability to breathe or bark.
 Look out for strings that can get caught or twisted, hoods that can block sight, and whether your dog seems uncomfortable.
 If your dog refuses to wear the costume, let the force not be with you!
 Find something cute to take a quick picture of them, and let them get back to their regular doggy business.

 Better yet, treat your dog to some ghoulish fun!
 Your local pet store will have lots of halloween toys and treats that your dog can enjoy.